II. Income Taxes & Prohibition

 IV.
 Alcohol Taxes Today

 This created a serious problem for temperance advocates.
 Prohibiting alcoholic beverages would abolish a major source of tax money.
-Obviously, this was a very powerful argument against National Prohibition.
+So this was a very powerful argument against National Prohibition.

-Nevertheless, nine states had created state-wide prohibition by 1913.
+Yet nine states had created state-wide prohibition by 1913.
 And 31 others had local option.
-Therefore, many counties across the country had their own prohibition.
-Consequently by that time half the country was dry (under prohibition).1
+Thus, many counties across the country had their own prohibition.
+So by that time half the country was dry (under prohibition).1

 Prohibition caused a major drop in federal taxes from alcohol.
 So the feds then looked for other sources of revenue.
 Then they found one in 1914 with a federal income tax.
 And this was a popular solution because the tax effected only a very, very small number of people.
-In fact, having to pay the tax was a status symbol about which people were often proud.
+In fact, having to pay the tax was a status symbol.
+People were often proud to have to pay income tax..

 II.
 Income Taxes and Prohibition

 The income tax enabled the passage of National Prohibition.
-So the 18th Amendment prohibited the production, importation, or sale of alcoholic beverages.
-Thus the income tax replaced the lost revenue.
-And National Prohibition lasted from 1920 through 1933.
+The 18th Amendment prohibited the production, importation, or sale of alcoholic beverages.
+And National Prohibition lasted from early 1920 through 1933.

 The money from the income tax helped the federal government operate during the prosperous 1920s.
-However, the country went into a severe economic depression after the stock market crash in 1929.
+But the country went into a severe economic depression.
+That was after the stock market crash in 1929.
 Therefore, revenue from the income tax fell.
 On the other hand, government spending increased.
 As a result, “Prohibition cost the federal government $11 billion in lost tax revenue.
 And it cost over $300 million to enforce.”2

-By then, ordinary workers were having to pay income taxes.
-Consequently, labor unions then opposed income taxes.
-So did many other groups and people.
+By then, ordinary people often were having to pay income taxes.
+As a result, labor unions then opposed income taxes.
+So did many other people and groups.
 Therefore, they called for another source of tax revenue.
-Obviously a solution was to tax alcohol.
+An obvious solution was to tax alcohol.
 Thus the head of the Democratic National Committee promoted Repeal.
 And he said it might create alcohol tax revenues high enough to eliminate the need for the federal income tax.3

 III.
 Taxes and Repeal

 But producing and selling alcoholic beverages was now illegal.
-National Prohibition had destroyed the fifth largest industry in the U.S. Illegal production and sale of alcohol had filled the void created by Prohibition.
-Obviously, moonshiners, bootleggers and gangsters didn’t pay taxes on their illegal alcohol.
-For example, Al Capone made $60,000,000 in one year.4 And it escaped taxes.
+National Prohibition had destroyed the fifth largest industry in the country.
+Illegal production and sale of alcohol had filled the void created by Prohibition.
+Moonshiners, bootleggers and gangsters didn’t pay taxes on their illegal profits.
+And they were enormous.
+For instance, Al Capone made $60,000,000 in one year.4 Tax-free..
+Meanwhile, the average worker was making less than $1,000 a year.

 In turn, that led to the next logical conclusion.
-Simply legalize and tax the production and sale of alcohol.
+Simply legalize alcohol and tax it.
 Of course, that paved the way to Repeal in 1933.

 So that’s how taxes and Prohibition and Repeal were closely connected.
 Just follow the money.
 Now you know the story.
 Remember it next April 15th!